 Also, great variety on the white/wheat option.

-Posted a year ago by Bennett G.
+Posted 4 years ago by Bennett G.

 Living off the fumes of their ancient reputation.
 RUDE, illiterate people, horrible service and inedible food.
 The huge amounts of MSG gave me a horrible migraine - and I only ate two bites, really.
 They wouldn't let me give it no stars.

-Posted a year ago by sm c.
+Posted 4 years ago by sm c.

 Beware the Young Chow Fried Rice has very little meat in it- much better versions at other restaurants and for less cost.

-Posted a year ago by Robert F.
+Posted 4 years ago by Robert F.